Skip to main content Skip to footer

 7 types of sales leads that drive pipeline success

-Revenue teams that understand lead types can tailor outreach strategies to maximize conversion efficiency.
+Revenue teams that understand lead types can also tailor outreach strategies to maximize conversion efficiency.
 These seven classifications reflect the full spectrum of buyer readiness, from early awareness to sales-ready engagement.
-Each type requires a distinct approach and level of investment to unlock its full revenue potential.

 1. Cold leads